 An AJGA HP Scholar-Athlete All-American, Wendling earned a fourth-place finish at both the AJGA Bass Pro Tournament and Junior PGA Qualifier.
 Wendling also earned a second-place finish at two-under par at the Illinois Junior Amateur Qualifier.
 He added a tie for third at the Illinois State Amateur Qualifier in the summer of 2015.

 Wendling holds several records at Effingham High School, including single-season scoring average, career scoring average and most tournament victories.
 He won the Windsor Invitational, the Taylorville Invitational and two regional titles at Effingham.

 Jackson is the son of Steve and Jill Wendling and has one sister, Meredith.
 Jackson was born on June 1, 1997.
-He is majoring in accounting at Nebraska and was named a Big Ten Distinguished Scholar in 2017.
-He was also an academic All-Big Ten selection in 2017.
-Jackson is a five-time member of the Nebraska Scholar-Athlete Honor Roll.
+He is majoring in finance at Nebraska and was named a Big Ten Distinguished Scholar in 2017.
+He was also an academic All-Big Ten selection in 2017 and 2018.
+Jackson is a six-time member of the Nebraska Scholar-Athlete Honor Roll.
 He was named to the Tom Osborne Citizenship Team in 2017.

 Best Tournament Finish - 4th (Ballyneal Challenge, 9/8/15)

 Rounds Under Par - 8